Suicide of Christine Chubbuck: Suicide

+The station quickly ran a standard public service announcement and then a movie.
+Some television viewers called the police, while others called the station to inquire if the shooting was staged.
+After the shooting, news director Mike Simmons found the papers from which Chubbuck had been reading her newscast contained a complete script of her program, including not only the shooting but also a third-person account to be read by whichever staff member took over the broadcast after the incident.
+He said her script called for her condition to be listed as "critical".

 Chubbuck was taken to Sarasota Memorial Hospital, where she was pronounced dead fourteen hours later.
 Upon receiving the news, a WXLT staffer released the information to other stations using Chubbuck's script.
 For a time, WXLT aired reruns of the TV series Gentle Ben in place of Suncoast Digest.